Elavil (Amitriptyline)

 • Numbness in the arms or legs

 It is important to not stop taking Elavil without the consent of your doctor, even if you have one or more of the above symptoms.
-Suddenly stopping antidepressant treatment can lead to withdrawal symptoms that are often exacerbated symptoms that were initially being treated such as depression, anxiety, nausea, and muscle pain.
+Suddenly stopping antidepressant treatment can lead to withdrawal symptoms that are often exacerbations of symptoms that were initially being treated, such as depression, anxiety, nausea, and muscle pain.

 Elavil and neuroleptic malignant syndrome

-In rare cases, Elavil has been known to cause a condition called neuroleptic malignant syndrome (NMS), a condition that causes muscle stiffness, altered mental state, and fever.
-Other symptoms of NMS include:
+In rare cases, Elavil has been known to cause a condition called neuroleptic malignant syndrome (NMS), which can cause muscle stiffness, altered mental state, and fever.
+Common symptoms of NMS include:

 • Irregular heartbeat